asayers/redux/README.md

 Suppose your you have a "B.do" which reads A and produces B; but you forgot to `redux A`, so the dependency is undeclared.
 The first time you run `redux B`, it will build B based on the state of A at that point.
 Thereafter, you can change A however you like, and `redux B` won't do anything.
-Fine; redo does this too.

-But in redux it's even worse: if you run `rm B; redux B`, it will restore A copy of B which was based on an old version of A.  The old contents of A are magically brought back from the dead!
-This is indeed worse behaviour than redo, which would rebuild B in this case.
+Alright, so B gets "stuck".
+It's not ideal, but what can you do?  redo does this too.
+But in redux it's even worse: if you run `rm B; redux B`, it will restore a copy of B from the cache - a copy which was based on an old version of A.   This is indeed worse behaviour than redo, which would rebuild B in this case.
+Users (who are used to `make`) expect that cleaning their build outputs will force a re-build, and will likely be confused to see a "fresh" copy of B apparently using an _old_ version of A.

-Apenwarr does have a point.
+So Apenwarr does have a point.
 But bugs in your dofiles are bad no matter what redo implementation you use (other than [minimal do]).
 Perhaps redux's extra-bad reaction to these bugs will help to make them more noticeable?
 Either way, I think we need better tools for debugging dofiles.